awez/amirrajan.github.com/_posts/2013-08-09-gtd-genin-tsuikyu-dammit.md

 "How could this be?" thought everyone.

 "We've hired top talent.
 The specs were spot on.
-All parts past quality assurance.
+All parts passed quality assurance.
 What is going on?!?!?"

 The search for an answer begins.